yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure02/README.md

 # Operationalizing Machine Learning
 ## Project Overview
 In this project, I have worked with the Bank Marketing dataset.
 I have used Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 I will also create, publish, and consume a pipeline.
+I have used all the starter_files for this specific project.
 Dataset - https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv
 The stpes to be followed :-
 * Authentication